nhahn/search-track/README.md

 Development
 -------------

 All external packages are downloaded and placed in the `vendor` directory using bower.
-Any assets in the `assets` directory are compiled (if they are less/sass/coffee script) and synced to the dist directory along with the vendor files using Grunt.
+Any assets in the `assets` directory are compiled (if they are less/sass/coffee script) and synced to the dist directory along with the vendor files using Gulp.
 Please only develop this extension using the files in the `assets` directory rather than the `dist` directory.
 If you need to add an external javascript file / module, please find the appropriate package in Bower.

 ### Style